Breast cancer: Pathophysiology

 Ducts and lobules are the main locations of breast cancers.

 Overview of signal transduction pathways involved in programmed cell death.
 Mutations leading to loss of this ability can lead to cancer formation.

+Based on the existence or lack of molecular markers for the estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor 2 (ERBB2; formerly HER2), breast cancer is divided into three main categories.
+About 70% of patients have hormone receptor-positive/ERBB2-negative tumours, which are the most prevalent type.
+About 15% of cases are triple-negative (lacking all three conventional markers), whereas 15%–20% of cases are ERBB2-positive.
+While hormone receptor-positive tumours are more common in elderly women, triple-negative breast cancer is more common in younger Black or Hispanic women.
 The major causes of sporadic breast cancer are associated with hormone levels.
 Breast cancer is promoted by estrogen.
-This hormone activates the development of breast throughout puberty, menstrual cycles and pregnancy.
+This hormone activates the development of the breasts throughout puberty, menstrual cycles, and pregnancy.
 The imbalance between estrogen and progesterone during the menstrual phases causes cell proliferation.
 Moreover, oxidative metabolites of estrogen can increase DNA damage and mutations.
-Repeated cycling and the impairment of repair process can transform a normal cell into pre-malignant and eventually malignant cell through mutation.
+Repeated cycling and the impairment of the repair process can transform a normal cell into a pre-malignant and eventually malignant cell through mutation.
 During the pre-malignant stage, high proliferation of stromal cells can be activated by estrogen to support the development of breast cancer.
-During the ligand binding activation, the ER can regulate gene expression by interacting with estrogen response elements within the promotor of specific genes.
-The expression and activation of ER due to lack of estrogen can be stimulated by extracellular signals.
+During ligand-binding activation, the ER can regulate gene expression by interacting with estrogen response elements within the promoter of specific genes.
+The expression and activation of ER due to a lack of estrogen can be stimulated by extracellular signals.
 The ER directly binding with the several proteins, including growth factor receptors, can promote the expression of genes related to cell growth and survival.

 Breast cancer, like other cancers, occurs because of an interaction between an environmental (external) factor and a genetically susceptible host.
-Normal cells divide as many times as needed, and stop.
+Normal cells divide as many times as needed and stop.
 They attach to other cells and stay in place in tissues.
 Cells become cancerous when they lose their ability to stop dividing, to attach to other cells, to stay where they belong, and to die at the proper time.